intelligentnode/docs/intellidocs/docs/npm/get-started/introduction.md

 const responses = await chatbot.chat(input);
 ```

-Or you the gen function for one line AI model integration.
+Or use the gen function for one line AI integration.
 ```python
 const { Gen } = require('intellinode');